KeerthiReddyManda/GCP-learning/Networking/1-VPC.md

 # Virtual Private Cloud (VPC)
 A Virtual Private Cloud (VPC) is a logicaly isolated network in Google Cloud where you can launch and manage resources such as virtual machines, subnets and firewall rules.

+**A VPC contains:**

+- Subnets (IP ranges in regions)
+- Routes (how traffic moves)
+- Firewall rules (allow/deny traffic)
+- VPN / Interconnect / Peering (connectivity options)

+## Auto Mode vs Custom Mode VPC

+##### ✅ Auto Mode VPC
+An auto mode VPC automatically creates:
+  - One subnet per region (Google-managed)
+  - Predefined IP ranges (like 10.128.0.0/9 split across regions)

+**Use when:**
+- You want quick setup for labs
+- You don’t care about controlling subnet ranges

+**Limitations:**
+- Less control over subnet CIDRs and network design
+- Not ideal for production architecture

+#### ✅ Custom Mode VPC
+A custom mode VPC requires you to manually create subnets:
+  - You define the subnet name, region, and CIDR range
+  - Full control over IP design

+**Use when:**
+- You want a clean enterprise-ready network design
+- You need specific IP planning (peering, VPN, shared VPC, etc.)

+Subnet (Subnetwork)

+A subnet is a regional segment of a VPC that defines an IP range for resources in that region.

+Key points:

+Subnets are regional (example: us-central1)

+VMs in a subnet get internal IPs from the subnet CIDR

+A VPC can have multiple subnets (even in the same region)

+Example:

+Subnet CIDR: 10.0.0.0/24

+Usable internal IPs: 10.0.0.1 to 10.0.0.254

+CIDR Range (IP Range)

+CIDR (Classless Inter-Domain Routing) defines a block of IP addresses.

+Example:

+10.0.0.0/24

+Meaning:

+/24 means 256 total IPs

+Network address: 10.0.0.0

+Broadcast address: 10.0.0.255

+Usable hosts: 10.0.0.1 to 10.0.0.254

+Common CIDRs:

+/24 → 256 IPs

+/20 → 4096 IPs

+/16 → 65,536 IPs

+VM Instance

+A VM instance is a virtual machine created in Compute Engine.

+When you create a VM, you typically choose:

+Region & zone

+Machine type (CPU/RAM)

+VPC + subnet (network placement)

+Whether it needs an external IP

+Network tags (optional)

+Internal IP

+An internal IP is a private IP address assigned to a VM from the subnet CIDR.

+Used for:

+VM-to-VM communication inside the VPC

+Communication over VPC peering/VPN (private networking)

+Example:

+VM internal IP: 10.0.0.5

+External IP

+An external IP is a public IP assigned to a VM for internet connectivity.

+Used for:

+SSH/RDP from your laptop

+Hosting websites/services directly on a VM

+Internet-facing access (when allowed by firewall)

+Notes:

+External IPs can be ephemeral (changes on stop/start) or static (reserved)

+Create VM without external IP:

+--no-address

+Firewall Rules

+Firewall rules in GCP control network traffic to and from VMs in a VPC.

+Two directions:

+Ingress: traffic coming into the VM

+Egress: traffic leaving from the VM

+Firewall rules are:

+Stateful (return traffic is automatically allowed)

+Evaluated by priority (lower number = higher priority)

+Applied at the VPC level, but enforced on VMs

+Example allow SSH:

+--direction=INGRESS --action=ALLOW --rules=tcp:22

+Network Tags

+Network tags are labels applied to VM instances to control which firewall rules apply to them.

+A firewall rule can use --target-tags=...

+Only VMs with that tag are affected by the rule

+Example:

+VM tag: allow-http

+Firewall rule targets: --target-tags=allow-http

+Add tag to an existing VM:

+gcloud compute instances add-tags VM_NAME \
+  --zone=ZONE \
+  --tags=allow-http

+Why tags are useful:

+Apply firewall rules to specific VMs without changing IP ranges

+Group workloads (web, db, bastion, private-vm)

+Suggested short “concept recap” block

+VPC = network container
+Subnet = regional IP range inside VPC
+CIDR = size of subnet IP block
+VM = compute resource inside subnet
+Internal IP = private address from subnet
+External IP = public internet address (optional) Firewall rules = allow/deny traffic to/from VMs Network tags = select which VMs a firewall rule applies to

+If you want, I can also merge these definitions directly into your existing file in the best places (so it reads smoothly like a chapter, not a glossary).

 ## Prerequisites
 Set the following environment variables before running the commands: